mokyen/okyensourcesoftware/dmi.md

 In this blog, I am mostly using the term entities to refer to classes, structs, and free functions.

-## The Challenge with SRP and OCP
+## Challenges with SRP and OCP

 Earlier in my career, I read about the SOLID Principles, and I thought that I had unlocked the tactical guidance that would lead me to the quality code promised land.
-After more than a dozen years, I still find these to be philosophical concepts reather than practical and actionable strategies.
+After more than half a dozen years, I still find these to be philosophical concepts reather than practical and actionable strategies.

 ### SRP